zlsh80826/AppropriateResponsePrediction/README.md

 ### Performance

-Based on the [Kaggle Leader Board](https://www.kaggle.com/c/datalabcup-predicting-appropriate-response/leaderboard), our implementation is second prize (the first two are fake).
+Based on the [Kaggle Leaderboard](https://www.kaggle.com/c/datalabcup-predicting-appropriate-response/leaderboard), our implementation is second prize (the first two are fake).

 |              |Public score|Private score|
 |--------------|------------|-------------|